 - information on working with key external stakeholders to build commercial opportunities

 - representation of your product/s in sector trade activities

 - participation in research activities.

-The rebate is available to interstate schools who travel with a minimum of ten students, stay at least five nights in the Northern Territory and book with at least three NTLA operators.
+The rebate is available to schools who travel with a minimum of ten students, meet a minimum night requirement (see terms and conditions for further details) in the Northern Territory and book with at least three NTLA experiences and/or activities.
 The program aims to attract more school excursions to the NT and grow this valuable sector.

 For more details on the NTLA Save and Learn program, check out the full terms and conditions and download the application form at ntlearningadventures.com.